Cheukyin/Cheukyin.github.io/about.md

 </div>
 <br />
 What's more, I love reading and have read a bunch of novels.<br />So much words I've read, I want to write some articles by myself.<br />Therefore, I hopes to enhance my poor writing skills here, whether Chinese or English.
+<br></br>
+#### How this Site is Developed

+This website is created with Jekyll, a static website generator written in Ruby.
+The theme is inspired of Havee's site.
+Thanks to <a href="http://havee.me">Havee.me</a>.
+The articles are written in Org-Mode with Emacs, you can have a look at my emacs config on my <a href="https://github.com/Cheukyin/.emacs.d">Github</a>.

 {% include custom/comments %}